CORPORATE INVESTMENT TIMES Interview

 She has lived in 12 countries around the world, many of them developing countries, traveled to 50+ countries so far, is a multiple postgraduate degree holder and survivor, and has a zest for life and giving back, making a difference top-down.

 Yet it became evident that real-life social interaction is key for children’s healthy development and adults’ mental well-being.
 Mental health issues became suddenly a common and familiar topic as the numbers increased by over three-fold during the start of the pandemic, according to the CDC’s National Center for Health and Statistics survey in the USA.
-Anxiety and depression from isolation and the transition back to normal life and well-adjusted people proved to be highly challenging.
-Virtuality-based therapy and telemedicine brought relief when mobility and travel became nearby impossible.
+Anxiety and depression from isolation and the transition back to everyday life and well-adjusted people proved to be highly challenging.
+Virtuality-based therapy and telemedicine brought relief when mobility and travel became nearly impossible.
 In a global study, over 40% of people who are working from home said their mental health declined since the COVID-19 outbreak, which may reduce productivity and result in employee turnover.

 Restrictions were stringent, and large numbers of jobs became redundant.
 Due to the strict precautions, not only the travel and tourism industries took a massive hit during the pandemic.
-The pandemic and looming death further led to unheard and unseen public and personal hygiene levels worldwide.
+The pandemic and looming death led to unheard and unseen public and personal hygiene levels worldwide.
 As many of the population had to stay home internationally, the air and environment cleared up, making our unsustainability to the planet evident.
 We experienced a massive value and belief shift.
 Generation Z clashes with the outdated realities of the work world, moving on to Industry 5.0, Web 3, and the Metaverse.

 Adaption is not a choice but a survival requirement.